|Site Map | Bulletin Home | Temple University|

 The College of Liberal Arts participates in two university-wide honors programs: the lower-division University Honors Program and the upper-division Honors Scholars Program.
-See Academic Programs/University Honors or www.temple.edu/vpus/programs_initiatives/index.htm#uh for more information about both these programs.
+See Opportunities>University Honors or www.temple.edu/vpus/programs_initiatives/index.htm#uh for more information about both these programs.

 Departmental Honors Programs

-Some departments in the College of Liberal Arts offer departmental Honors Programs.
-Students should consult the Undergraduate Chairperson in the selected department regarding eligibility and the Program requirements.
+Some departments in the College of Liberal Arts offer an Honors track for their majors.
+Students should consult the undergraduate chairperson in the selected department regarding eligibility and the program requirements.

 A liberal arts education provides an excellent foundation for students interested in pursuing careers in teaching at the elementary and secondary levels.
-A solid grounding in academic content, along with broad training in critical thinking, analytical reasoning, and communication skills offers students a distinct advantage in the twenty-first century classroom.
+A solid grounding in academic content, along with broad training in critical thinking, analytical reasoning, and communication skills offers students a distinct advantage in the 21st-century classroom.